 Jane joined our staff in 2008 as Director of Development.
 Previously she was Director of Campaign at United Way of Mid Coast Maine in Bath.
 In addition to her passion for creating stronger communities, she has an extensive background in sales and marketing in the for profit sector.
 Jane has served on the Georgetown Financial Advisory Committee, the Southern Midcoast Maine Chamber of Commerce Board, and the Membership and Development Committee of the Kennebec Estuary Land Trust and is a corporator of Bath Savings Institution.

 Jenny joined our staff in 2016 as Director of Finance and Administration, bringing over a decade experience in both nonprofit management and community-based work.
 Jenny brings a particular interest in building strong internal financial and operational systems, as well as a passion for housing and community development she first cultivated as the leader of her college's campus chapter of Habitat for Humanity.
 Prior to joining the Genesis Fund, Jenny worked as Managing Director at the Environmental Health Strategy Center, as Organizing Director at the Maine People's Alliance, and as a staff person at the Center for Community Change.
 She has also served as Treasurer or finance committee member on several nonprofit boards.
 Jenny holds a B.A. from Dartmouth College and a Masters degree in Public Policy and Management from the Muskie School of Public Service at the University of Southern Maine.
-She is also a graduate of the Lift360 (Formerly Institute for Civic Leadership) Leadership Intensive.
+She has obtained a Certificate in Community Development Finance from the Carsey School of Public Policy at the University of New Hampshire and is a graduate of the Lift360 (Formerly Institute for Civic Leadership) Leadership Intensive.

 Joining the staff in 2016, Mary Anne is an accounting professional with over 30 years experience in fiscal management for both for-profit and non-profit organizations.
 She earned her BS/BA in Accounting from Northeastern University and has C3P Certification.
 After almost 20 years in the travel business she became the Vice President of Finance for a YMCA in the Boston area.
 In 2006 Mary Anne and her husband Chuck Eldridge moved to Maine.
 She has spent the last ten years working in the affordable housing industry preparing underwriting analysis, HUD contract renewals, market comparability studies and applications for tax-credits and AHP grants.